 S. Mark Taper Foundation Amphitheatre

 Dedicated in 1997, this intimate venue hosts theatrical readings, concerts, family & comedy nights, environmental presentations and classes during the summer.
 The amphitheatre was made possible through the generosity of the S. Mark Taper Foundation and several individuals, including Johnny Carson, Candice Bergen, Danny DeVito and Rhea Pearlman, Steve Martin and Bonnie Raitt.
-Actors Conservatory Ensemble, a volunteer theatre company that produces our unique summer entertainment series, "Once Upon a Canyon Night," plans to return with a full summer schedule this year "in the woods and under the stars," all in support of us and our wonderful park.
-For more information contact firstname.lastname@example.org or (818) 623-4877.
+Actors Conservatory Ensemble, a volunteer theatre company that produces our unique summer entertainment series, "Once Upon a Canyon Night," returns this summer on select weeks, “in the woods and under the stars," all in support of us and our wonderful park.
+To see this season’s schedule, click here.
+Or for more information contact email@example.com or (818) 623-4877.